Visitor Policy & Risk Awareness

 The aim of Government is to manage tourism in a manner that has minimum impact on the South Georgia & the South Sandwich Islands (SGSSI) environment but optimises the income to the Territory and contributes to the overall regional management of commercial tourism.

-In the region of 10000 people visit South Georgia annually.
+In the region of 15,000 people visit South Georgia annually.
 The principle objective of the tourism management policy is to enable visitor access to SGSSI, whilst ensuring the continued protection of the island’s unique environment, including its flora, fauna and cultural heritage.
-This is achieved through the management of visitor landings so that authorised visitors continue to have access to approved landing sites in a safe and regulated manner, whilst minimising any potential impact.
+This is achieved through the management of visitor landings so that authorised visitors continue to have access to authorised landing sites in a safe and regulated manner, whilst minimising any potential impact.

 All travel has inherent risks, but travel to South Georgia carries a greater level of risk than to many, more traditional, destinations.